 To visualize Fractional Reserve Banking, think of a pyramid upside-down, with bank assets being a small point at the bottom while all the debt and loans are piled on top.

-How easy would it be to fall over due to some small ‘breeze’?
+How easy might it be to fall over?
+It needs to be very balanced!

 By the way, today’s ‘money’ (currency) is actually called ‘Fiat’.
-A fiat money system is one of paper dollars with zero backing except the government’s promise to pay (e.g. no gold backing up the dollar).
+A fiat money system is one of paper/digital-digits with zero backing except the government’s promise to pay (vs. no gold backing up the system).

-I read this recently (a comment on zerohedge.com) which I found enlightening:
+I read this comment recently which I found interesting:

 I’m a Banker.
 For those of you that haven’t yet figured out the scam, let me explain it to you.